IBM/deploy-graph-db-container/README.md

 5. Install Kubernetes CLI.
 This allows you to deploy apps into your Kubernetes clusters and to view a local version of the Kubernetes dashboard.
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.

-    Instructions for installing Kubernetes CLI on macOS are given below. https://kubernetes.io/docs/tasks/tools/install-kubectl/ gives other methods to install `kubectl` as well as installation instructions for other platforms.
+    Instructions for installing Kubernetes CLI on macOS are given below.
+Please see https://kubernetes.io/docs/tasks/tools/install-kubectl/ for other methods to install `kubectl` and for instructions to install Kubernetes CLI on other platforms.
    *  Download the Kubernetes CLI
       ```
       $ curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/darwin/amd64/kubectl